gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

 | IndexOrDV BQ       | 2.49             | 3.77              | 3.98             | N/A           |
 | IndexOrDV Original | 2.51             | 3.79              | 4.00             | N/A           |
 | IndexOrDV Proposed | 2.50             | 3.79              | 4.00             | N/A           |

+* Postings approach is better in all cases
+* Both IndexOrDV approaches are using a postings-based approach.
+Note that TiS is rewriting to BQ, so their behavior is the same.